manuelep/openshift_web2py/README.md

     > **Note**: If you want a specific release and not the latest snapshot, replace "master" with the branch name in the above lines (ie. 2.3.2).

+That's it, you can now checkout your application at:

+    http://web2py-<your namespace here>.rhcloud.com

+Now you can go for further reading to the [original project documentation](https://github.com/manuelep/openshift_web2py/blob/master/README-2.md#database-setup).

 # How I did it

 ![how I did it](https://nevalalee.files.wordpress.com/2012/04/how-i-did-it.jpg "how I did it")